 Formula, MW and ExactMass: Add data here, e. g. copied from Chemdraw Analysis window.
-Mssearch will not work when these data are missing.
+MsSearch will not work when these data are missing.

 Comments: Only one line!
 The Comments field includes tags.
 These tags are followed by a = and must not have spaces.
-Any text around spaces will occur in the output under Comments, the rest in appropriate fields.
-The data are only visible when the database is configured to show these fields.
-The comments line is one long line of characters.
+Any text outside tags will occur in the output under Comments, the rest in the appropriate fields.
+The data are best visible when the database is configured to show these fields.
+The comments line is one long line of characters in the input file.
 Spaces in tag entries must be connected by a character.